iamkuldeepsingh/tfindiatfx/README.md

   - Lather, rinse, repeat
   - Ready for production

-* We 're using the Taxi Trips dataset released by the City of Chicago.
+* We are using the Taxi Trips dataset released by the City of Chicago.

 * Model Goal - Binary classification
   - Will the customer tip more or less than 20%?